 As mentioned before, floor heating mats are especially suitable for regular shaped rooms and for heating a large area evenly.
 When you measure and create the floor plan, remember to subtract any fixtures such as baths and cupboards to ensure you get the correct size mat for the floor area.

-The StickyMat relieves the installer from inserting the cable into the mat.
-The pre-spaced, pre-adhered cable allows the installer to focus entirely on laying the mat correctly, quickly and efficiently.
+Our StickyMat System is a popular heating mat choice to retrofit in an existing home as part of a single-room refurbishment.
+It features an ultra-thin electric heating wire which means it does not alter the floor levels visibly and utilises a self-adhesive backing to securely affix the heater to the subfloor.
+The pre-spaced, pre-adhered heating wire allows the installer to focus entirely on laying the mat correctly, quickly and efficiently.
 Even if mistakes are made when laying the mat, the adhesive qualities of the mat allow it to be repositioned and stuck down once more without losing adhesion.
+The StickyMat is available to purchase in two different power variants, 150W/m2 and 200W/m2, offering precise heat output levels for your requirements.

+The StickyMat System can be purchased in a range of sizes, from just 1m2 to 15m2 and you can install multiple heaters in the same project.
 Furthermore, the mesh of the StickyMat can be cut where necessary to fit perfectly on the floor space in use, as long as the heating cable is not cut.
-You can read more about cutting an electric system later in the article.

-The other electric underfloor heating mat from Warmup, DCM-PRO heated decoupling mat, has been designed so that the one-meter cable box fits 1 square meter of mat perfectly.
+The DCM-PRO Heated Decoupling System has been designed so that one-meter of the heating cable fits 1 square meter of accompanying membrane perfectly.
 Therefore, no measuring or calculating is required to find out the correct length of the cable.
 You can still decide which heat output you want the heater to provide by adjusting the spacing of the cable on the mat to either increase or decrease the power output per square meter.
-In other words, the higher the density of cable channels, the higher the heat output, 230 Watts per square meter being the maximum.
-The further away you space the cable on the mat the less heat output it provides.
+In other words, the higher the density of cable channels, the higher the heat output.
 The recommended cable spacing is three castellations, or 90mm, which provides 150 Watts per square meter, also known as the optimal power output ratio.
+Find out more about installing a heating mat or heating cable in your next project.

 Can UFH Mats Be Cut to Fit an Area?